 Department: Educational Services

 In order to provide a safe and equitable interview process for our candidates, we will plan to offer virtual interviews.
-This will include individual interviews with our psychologists as well as virtual information sessions/tours.
-We will also provide you with an opportunity to connect virtually with our current trainees.
+This will include individual interviews with our psychologists as well as virtual information sessions.
+We will also provide candidates with an opportunity to connect virtually with our current trainees.

-Depending upon the level of safety in January 2022, we may be offering in-person interviews, though this would not be required.
+Depending upon the level of safety and specific requests made by inidvidual candidates in January 2023, we may be offering in-person interviews, though this would not be required.

 (training opportunities continued)